Nampeyo 1 (unsigned)Dimensions:

 Second, the 1.5-inch exterior walls of the tray do not have the wiggle room necessary to draw both curvilinear and linear designs.
 The narrow space forced the designs to conform to a narrow linear band.

 Of course all of this is my conjecture 112 years after Nampeyo applied her brush to this tray.
 It is this attempt to imagine the dynamic of Nampeyo’s aesthetic process that I find most interesting.
 As I wrote in the description of Nampeyo’s early seedjar with an Acoma designs (2015-03), pottery that varies from our Sikyatki Revival expectations allows us to observe how Nampeyo’s aesthetic developed over time.
-Apparently tray 2017-04 was made in 1905, the year Nampeyo first visited Hopi House and had sustained contact with tourists and Native art from other traditions.
+Apparently tray 2017-04 was made about 1905, the year Nampeyo first visited Hopi House and had sustained contact with tourists and Native art from other traditions.
 While the experience triggered a variety of exocentric pots as Nampeyo searched for what would sell, it also ushered in a time of increased comidification of her work as demand grew.
-Tray 2017 is simply beautiful, but it also marks the final expression of Nampeyo’s Polacca ware production and yet incorporates her Sikyatki Revival style.
+Tray 2017-04 is simply beautiful, but it also marks the final expression of Nampeyo’s Polacca ware production and yet incorporates her Sikyatki Revival style.
 Because it incorporates both Polacca and Sikyatki styles, In this one dated vessel we can experience the transition in Nampeyo’s aesthetic.
 Tray 2017-04 is a movie about Nampeyo and the evolution of Hopi pottery styles.

 Nampeyo scholar Ed Wade provides photographic evidence linking this tray form to Nampeyo.
 In Canvass of Clay, written with Alan Cooke, Wade writes that “Historic photography is a critical aid to our understanding of Nampeyo and her art, and previously unknown images continue to surface (2012:118).”
 With this comment Wade publishes a 1905 photo by R. Raffius he discovered in the Museum of Photography, University of California, Riverside (catalog # 1996.0009.KU41102) .
 In the photo Nampeyo sits on the ground surrounded by examples of her work.
 In the right foreground of the image is a tray that seems identical in form to 2017-04.
 In the center foreground is a second rectangular tray which has thicker walls that its neighbor.
 Leaning against the inside walls of this second tray are two white oblong objects, perhaps ears of corn.
 Thus I am confident that Nampeyo made tray 2017-04 about 1905.
+As such, the Polacca-style interior depiction of the Polik’Mana may be one of the last Polacca style paintings done by Nampeyo.

-Precedence for the tray as a Hopi form:
+Provenance for the tray as a Hopi form:

 Reporting on his excavations in 1895, Jesse W. Fewkes wrote that: